 - Missing live broadcasts for NFL and NBA

 New episodes of NBC shows stream exclusively on Peacock, and Premium Plus members can watch live local NBC channels in real time.
-Other additions for 2022 include a dedicated Hallmark channel that airs simulcasts and new movie premieres 45 days after their theatrical releases.
+Newer additions include a dedicated Hallmark channel that airs simulcasts and new movie premieres 45 days after their theatrical releases.

-Peacock drops in the rankings due to its lack of mobile downloads for its non-premium plus tiers and 4K HDR streaming, which most of its competitors offer.
-But it doesn't hurt to try out the free version -- all you need to sign up is an email address.
+Peacock drops in the rankings due to its lack of mobile downloads for its non-premium plus tiers and limited 4K HDR streaming, which most of its competitors offer.

 - Stream Yellowstone, The Voice, Chicago Fire, live sports, The Real Housewives franchise or originals like Bel-Air